POWER TO MORE PEOPLE

 We are frustrated and angry with the state of politics today

-Partisan Control
+Partisan Map

 This map shows which states are controlled by one political party.

-This is when the Senate, House, and the Governor’s office are controlled entirely by Republicans or Democrats.
+Single party control is when the Senate, House, and the Governor’s office are controlled entirely by Republicans or Democrats.
+Only 11 states have divided control, where Democrats and Republicans share control over the state government.

 Competitive Congressional Races